kulrajj/automaticdekstopchanger/README.md

               Distance: 56.9 cm
               Distance: 56.9 cm
               Distance: 57.1 cm
     unless it prints this output, you might have done something wrong. it took some time to get the resistors right make sure you connect the resistor as the HCSR04 can output 5v which may be dangerous for the pi. after this, go and make a new python file and paste the contents of door.py and run it. you might get some errors.
     TO FIX THEM:
     first make sure you have python 3.13 installed make sure you have pyautogui installed if not, RUN: py -m pip install pyautogui
     after this the program should run properly. now that everything is set up, make a new dekstop 2 and go back to dekstop 1. you should see that the dekstop changes on opening the door. you might need to change the distance where the pico code says door opened so change the line(s):
     TRIGGER_DISTANCE = 30
     RESET_DISTANCE = 45
-              hope this works for you
+    hope this works for you....